ddel641/AutoFlood/README.md

-MultiFlood (Based on MultiFlood by LenweSaralonde)
+MultiFlood (Based on AutoFlood by LenweSaralonde)
 =========
 MultiFlood periodically sends single-line message in a chat channel.
 It's designed for advertisement for guild recruitment, crafting, in-game events...